Sapna Kudchadkar: Career

 While serving as director of the Johns Hopkins PICU Clinical Research Program, Kudchadkar teamed up with the Department of Biomedical Engineering to develop a walker to assist critically ill patients in the PICU.
 The walker was designed to hold multiple medical devices connected to a patient so the patient could participate in PICU Up!
-In the same year, Kudchadkar was promoted to Associate professor and was recognized in Baltimore Magazine's Top Doctors Guide for 2017.
+In the same year, Kudchadkar was promoted to associate professor and was recognized in Baltimore Magazine's Top Doctors Guide for 2017.
 Kudchadkar became the lead investigator for the PARK-PICU Study (Prevalence of Acute Rehab for Kids in the PICU), an international point prevalence study including over 200 hospitals in North America, Europe, Brazil, Australia, and New Zealand.
 The study in America included 82 hospitals and 1800 patients in PICUs across the country and showed that 19% of all critically ill children were completely immobile.
 The EU PARK-PICU study in 15 European countries had similar findings.
 Building on this data and the Johns Hopkins PICU Up! program, Kudchadkar founded a pilot multicenter trial of the PICU Up! intervention in children's hospitals in the United States.

 During the COVID-19 pandemic in Maryland, Kudchadkar led the curation of pediatric critical care content on Twitter to enable the rapid dissemination of information among healthcare providers.
 The results of this work was published in the journal Pediatric Critical Care Medicine.
 She also worked in Johns Hopkins COVID-19 care unit after recovering from the virus herself.
 Once she began to show symptoms, Kudchadkar self-isolated herself in her bedroom and kept an update on Twitter using the hashtag #SapnasCOVIDDiary.
 She was one of the first 200 COVID-19 cases to be diagnosed in Maryland.

-In 2022, she was appointed Vice Chair of Pediatric Anesthesiology and Critical Care Medicine at Johns Hopkins as well as Anesthesiologist-in-Chief.
+In 2022, she was appointed Vice Chair of Pediatric Anesthesiology and Critical Care Medicine at Johns Hopkins as well as Anesthesiologist-in-Chief of the Johns Hopkins Children's Center.
+In 2024, she was promoted to Full Professor of anesthesiology, critical care medicine, and physical medicine and rehabilitation.